tomnye/tomnye.github.io/code.md

 It provides methodology associated with three of my publications for tree space PCA:

 * [Principal components analysis in the space of phylogenetic trees](https://projecteuclid.org/journals/annals-of-statistics/volume-39/issue-5/Principal-components-analysis-in-the-space-of-phylogenetic-trees/10.1214/11-AOS915.pdf), Annals of Statistics, 2011;
-* [An Algorithm for Constructing Principal Geodesics in Phylogenetic Treespace](https://ieeexplore.ieee.org/abstract/document/6755452), IEEE/ACM Transactions on Computational Biology and Bioinformatics, 2014; and
+* [An algorithm for constructing principal geodesics in phylogenetic treespace](https://ieeexplore.ieee.org/abstract/document/6755452), IEEE/ACM Transactions on Computational Biology and Bioinformatics, 2014; and
 * [Principal component analysis and the locus of the Fréchet mean in the space of phylogenetic trees](https://academic.oup.com/biomet/article/104/4/901/4259146), Biometrika, 2017.

 ### ProbDist

 [ProbDist](https://github.com/tomnye/ProbDist) uses simulation methods to compute probabilistic distances between phylogenetic trees.
-It provides methodology associated with my paper [Probabilistic Distances Between Trees](https://academic.oup.com/sysbio/article/67/2/320/4344841?login=false), Systematic Biology, 2018.
+It provides methodology associated with my paper on [probabilistic distances between trees](https://academic.oup.com/sysbio/article/67/2/320/4344841?login=false), Systematic Biology, 2018.